-It has always been a rule to observe, at all times the constitutional and statutory ownership requirement of corporations engaged in nationalized or partly nationalized activities.
-In fact, as emphasized in the Corporation Code of Philippines, a provision in the Articles of Incorporation must include that no transfer or stock or interest which will reduce the ownership of Filipino Citizens to less than the required percentage of the capital stock.
-Likewise, the Securities and Exchange is empowered to reject or disapprove articles of incorporation or any amendments thereto, if the percentage of ownership of the capital stock to be owned by citizens of the Philippines has not been complied with as required by existing laws or the Constitution.
+Corporate Compliance in the Philippines has always required strict adherence to constitutional and statutory ownership requirements, especially for corporations engaged in nationalized or partly nationalized activities.
+As emphasized in the Corporation Code of the Philippines, the Articles of Incorporation must include a provision ensuring that no transfer of stock or interest reduces Filipino citizens’ ownership below the required percentage of capital stock.
+Likewise, the Securities and Exchange Commission is empowered to reject or disapprove articles of incorporation or amendments if Corporate Compliance in the Philippines does not meet the mandated ownership requirements set by existing laws or the Constitution.

 Adding more value to this, the Securities and Exchange Commission has recently released on 20 May 2013 and subsequently published the same on newspapers, Memorandum Circular No. 8 Series of 2013.
 Subject of the same issuance are guidelines to corporations in complying with the laws providing for Filipino-Foreign Ownership Requirements as Prescribed in the Constitution and/or Existing Laws by Corporations Engaged in Nationalized or Partly Nationalized Activities.